MANAGEMENT AND OPERATIVE TEAM

-Philipp Novak, vice president of Neobiomics, holds a doctorate in veterinary medicine and an MSc in pharmaceutical medicine, and has more than 14 years of industry experience, involving global roles in Research & Development and Innovation.
+Philipp Novak, COO, holds a doctorate in veterinary medicine and an MSc in pharmaceutical medicine, and has more than 14 years of industry experience, involving global roles in Research & Development and Innovation.
 Philipp Novak is also CEO and founder of orphanix GmbH, a development firm for medical treatments of rare and neglected diseases.

 SCIENTIFIC ADVISORY BOARD